-Offers an impressive feature set that includes non-stick hard anodized cook surface, strong stainless-steel handles, and full lifetime warranty.
-Rated for oven temperatures up to 450 degrees Fahrenheit.
+Offers an impressive feature set that includes nonstick hard anodized cook surface, strong stainless steel handles, and full lifetime warranty.
+Rated for oven temperatures up to 450°F.

-A few consumers gripe about warping and the finish chipping in spots after a few uses, but many more are impressed with the quality.
+A select few consumers griped about warping and the finish chipping in spots after a few uses.

 We purchase every product we review with our own funds — we never accept anything from product manufacturers.